anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 **CPU Allocation Ratio and CPU Pinning**

 A given host (compute node) can only support a single CPU Allocation Ratio.
-Thus, to support the B1 and B4 Basic flavor series types with CPU Allocation Ratios of 1.0 and 4.0 we will need to create 2 different host profiles and separate host aggregates for each of the host profiles.
+Thus, to support the B1 and B4 Basic profile extensions with CPU Allocation Ratios of 1.0 and 4.0 we will need to create 2 different host profiles and separate host aggregates for each of the host profiles.
 The CPU Allocation Ratio is set in the hypervisor on the host.

 > When the CPU Allocation Ratio exceeds 1.0 then CPU Pinning also needs to be disabled.